buddy-compiler/buddy-mlir/docs/dip-opt.md

   - output : Container for storing the result of 2D correlation.
   - centerX : x co-ordinate of anchor point
   - centerY : y co-ordinate of anchor point
+  - constantValue : Value of constant which is to be used in padding during `CONSTANT_PADDING` boundary extrapolation.
   - boundaryOption : Specifies desired type of boundary extrapolation.
+Permissible values are `CONSTANT_PADDING` and `REPLICATE_PADDING`.

 #### Algorithm :
 We use a modified version of coefficient broadcasting and strip mining(CBSM)